 The Evaluation Team found that many CSOs selected to receive ASGP grants are also I-PACS grant recipients, but neither ASGP nor I-PACS had the exact numbers.
-I-PACS is a USAID-funded program to improve the legal and regulatory infrastructure for non-governmental organizations and assist in the expansion of Afghan civil society with capacity building and technical administration of small grants to CSOs.
-In October, 2010, USAID awarded Counterpart International a 36-month follow-on grant, I-PACS II, which will extend through September 2013.
-I-PACS includes partnerships with the International Center for Not-for-Profit Law, as well as two key local Afghan NGO partners, the Afghan Civil Society Forum (ACSF), a group of approximately 70 local NGOs, and the Afghan Women's Educational Center (AWEC), AFGP's sole Targeted Sustainability Grant recipient.
-The evaluation team found, as did the Gender Assessment Team in 2010, that some of ASGP's grantees are the same CSOs working with other USAID programs, including I-PACS, I-PACS II, Local Governance and Community Development (LGCD), Accelerating Sustainable Agriculture Program (ASAP), Afghanistan Small and Medium Enterprise Development (ASMED), and Incentives Driving Economic Alternatives for the North, East, West (IDEA-NEW).
+In October 2010, USAID awarded Counterpart International a 36-month follow-on grant, I-PACS II, which will extend through September 2013.
+I-PACS includes partnerships with the International Center for Notfor-Profit Law, as well as two key local Afghan NGO partners, the Afghan Civil Society Forum (ACSF), a group of approximately 70 local NGOs, and the Afghan Women's Educational Center (AWEC), ASGP's sole Targeted Sustainability Grant recipient.
+The objectives of the USAID I-PACS II project (October 2010 - September 2013) are to improve the legal and regulatory infrastructure for non-governmental organizations and assist in the expansion of Afghan civil society with capacity-building and technical administration of small grants to CSOs.

+The Evaluation Team found, as did the USAID Gender Assessment Team in 2010, that some of ASGP's grantees are the same CSOs working with other USAID programs, including I-PACS, I-PACS II, Local Governance and Community Development (LGCD), Accelerating Sustainable Agriculture Program (ASAP), Afghanistan Small and Medium Enterprise Development (ASMED), and Incentives Driving Economic Alternatives for the North, East, West (IDEA-NEW).

-The I-PACS program uses a "cascade" structure, providing training and technical assistance to ACSF and AWEC in order to strengthen their role as Intermediary Service Organizations (ISOs), which provide advanced training and technical assistance to 12 I-PACS Civil Society Support Centers (CSSCs) that are located throughout the country.
+The I-PACS project uses a "cascade" structure, providing training and technical assistance to ACSF and AWEC in order to strengthen their role as Intermediary Service Organizations (ISOs), which provide advanced training and technical assistance to 12 I-PACS Civil Society Support Centers (CSSCs) that are located throughout the country.
 Within the 12 CSSCs and seven ISOs, I-PACS supports resource centers that assist individuals or organizations that seek technical assistance in core development skills.
 These resource centers also provide access to information on international development and free, public Internet access.
-This organizational structure allows I-PACS to provide direct and constant support to its ISOs and CSSCs.
-These key partners capacity building training and technical assistance is provided to an initial target group of 205 local Afghan CSOs (with a planned increase to 400 CSOs).
+I-PACS' organizational structure allows it to provide direct and constant support to its ISOs and CSSCs.
+These key partners' capacity building training and technical assistance are targeting initially 205 local Afghan CSOs (with a planned increase to 400 CSOs).
 Although the structures and approaches of ASGP and I-PACS are different, the goals of CSO capacity-building through targeted assistance are not.

-Key organizations received both ASGP and I-PACS grants, and although grant activities may not have overlapped, both programs claim credit for building the capacity of their grantees.
+Key organizations received both ASGP and I-PACS grants, and although grant activities may not have overlapped, both programs claim credit for building the capacity of their respective grantees.
 The Evaluation Team asked interviewees if there was duplication between ASGP and I-PACS, and received mixed responses.
-Grantees were reluctant to criticize a situation that had given them double support, and preferred to say there was "overlap."
-Some stressed their different responsibilities under the two programs regimens: I-PACS requires its ISOs and CSSCs, after their training, to be responsible for assisting 20 less-established organizations to build their capacity and become sustainable, while ASGP requires only that the groups improve their organizational infrastructure.
+Grantees were reluctant to criticize a situation that had accorded them double support, and preferred to say there was "overlap."
+Some stressed their different responsibilities under the two programs' regimens: I-PACS requires its ISOs and CSSCs, after their training, to be responsible for assisting 20 less-established organizations to build their capacity and become sustainable, while ASGP requires only that the groups improve their organizational infrastructure.
 Also, although I-PACS literature stresses the importance of gender, and states that the program "emphasizes" women-led or women-focused CSOs, I-PACS has no such requirement for its members.
-We were told by recipients that the I-PACS program commitment to gender equity "has ebbed and flowed."
+We were told by recipients that the I-PACS project's commitment to gender equity "has ebbed and flowed."